 Just then a lawyer stood up to test Jesus.
 “Teacher,” he said, “what must I do to inherit eternal life?”
 Jesus said to him, “What is written in the law?
 What do you read there?”
 He answered, “You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind; and your neighbor as yourself.”
 And he said to him, “You have given the right answer; do this, and you will live.”
 But wanting to justify himself, he asked Jesus, “And who is my neighbor?”
 Luke 10:25–29

-The scripture passage above is the conversation that prompts Jesus to tell the parable of the Good Samaritan.
-A man, a Jew, is walking from Jerusalem to Jericho when he is set upon by robbers and left for dead.
+The scripture passage from Luke’s gospel is the conversation that prompts Jesus to tell the parable of the Good Samaritan: A man, a Jew, is walking from Jerusalem to Jericho when he is set upon by robbers and left for dead.
 The religious leaders of the man’s own tribe who see him by the side of the road on their way to work or worship avoid him and do not stop.
 The person who helps him, who carries him to safety, bandages his wounds, and pays for his care is the enemy of the Jews, the one who is not like him, the one Jesus’s listeners would have been most surprised to hear named as the rescuer.
-Jesus’s point was that our commonalities do not make us neighbors.
+Jesus’s entire point was that our commonalities do not make us neighbors.
 Showing compassion makes us neighbors.

 Our neighbors have been the women who are shelter guests at Crossroads Community Services.
 During the day, most of these women are busy learning skills that will prepare them to transition out of homelessness.
 At night, they come to Crossroads for a meal and a place to sleep where it is safe, warm, and sheltered.
 As with so many programs, this one relies on volunteers.
 When we volunteer, we don’t actually do much.
 We chat over dinner and spend the night in a room nearby.
 The women leave very early the next day because the church also hosts a breakfast program in the same space.
 Those few mornings I hope we are more aware of our own privilege, more aware of how little it takes to be a good neighbor.

 Expanding our children’s circles of concern from family and close friends to others whose lives and experiences may be very different from their own is a key element of developing empathy, according to researchers.
 A recent study—part of the “Making Caring Common” project of the Harvard Graduate School of Education—involving 10,000 youth ages twelve to eighteen, found that 80% of respondents valued personal happiness and success over caring for others.
 Empathy is defined as the ability to “walk in someone else’s shoes,” but it is more than that: it is valuing and responding with compassion to other people and perspectives.
-Giving our children the opportunity to know, listen to, and actively help others is essential, not only to our Christian identity and formation but to changing the society in which we live, or as Ed Bacon, the recently retired rector of All Saints Pasadena likes to say, “turning the human race into the human family.”
+Giving our children the opportunity to know, listen to, and actively help others is essential, not only to our Christian identity and formation but to changing the society in which we live, or as Ed Bacon, the former rector of All Saints Pasadena likes to say, “turning the human race into the human family.”

 Wondering how to start?
 Writer and activist Glennon Doyle Melton wrote a letter to her son the day he began third grade.
 In it she tells him about a boy in her own third grade class, whom her classmates teased and she ignored, and the regret she feels about that every day.
 “I think that God puts people in our lives as gifts to us,” Glennon tells her son.
 “The children in your class this year, they are some of God’s gifts to you.
 So please treat each one like a gift from God.
 Every single one.”
 She gives her son some concrete examples of how to be compassionate to his friends, like making room at the lunch table for someone eating alone, or choosing someone first for the team who is usually chosen last.
 That sounds like Jesus to my ears.
 Glennon also tells her son about his teachers and classmates, “You Belong to Each Other.”
 I’m pretty sure God says that, too.